 If you require a new answer sheet, please inform an invigilator who will be able to provide one for you.

 Answering the questions

-Each question in the question booklet will consist of a lead-in question, and then a list of five options (labelled A to E).
+Each question in the question booklet will consist of a lead-in question, and then a list of 5 options.

 Candidates may mark their responses in the question book and then transfer these to the answer sheet.

 Please be aware that this will take longer, and all transfers must be done fully within the time allowed for the examination.

 The option list will nearly always be in alphabetical or numerical order for ease of reference; if not, they will be in the most appropriate order for quick reference.

 The most important element of the format is that you must select the single answer that best fits.
 You may feel that there are several possible answers, but you must choose only the most likely one from the option list.